noisepy/NoisePy/tutorials/noise_configuration.md

 Welcome to NoisePy!

-**Noisepy** is a software to compute large-scale cross correlations for HPC and Cloud infrastructure.
+**NoisePy** is a software to compute large-scale cross correlations for HPC and Cloud infrastructure.
 The difference in using Noisepy for either infrastructure is the back-end data format that are either file-system (H5) or object-storage (npz/mseed) optimzed.

 **NoisePy** also offers tools for ambient noise monitoring (velocity and attenuation) and for Earth imaging (measuring phase and group velocities).